TheAbys/devops-bootcamp-10-kubernetes-configmap-and-secret-volume-types/README.md

 The created pods also get a fixed individual DNS name like mysql-0.svc2 which is podname + servicename.

 Containerized environments are not perfect for Stateful applications.

+# 14 - Managed Kubernetes Services Explained

+Basically the Managed Services are provided by all Cloud providers.
+The all provide identical solutions but your still vendor-locked in as it's not easy to switch afterwards.

+The managed services handle all the control plane nodes and everything storage related.
+It automates a lot of stuff and therefore safes time.